MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/respond-to-search.md

 Use preview attachment as Hero or Thumbnail card to display a preview of Hero or Thumbnail card.

-[!NOTE] If the link unfurling doesn't work, check the code for the preview property.
+> [!NOTE] If the link unfurling doesn't work, check the code for preview property mentioned in the earlier section.

 ### Response example